 Established in 2001, the Duwamish River Community Coalition/TAG (DRCC/TAG) , also doing business as Duwamish River Community Coalition provides resources, knowledge, and action to build more just environmental futures.
 We work to elevate the voice of those impacted by the Duwamish River pollution and other environmental injustices for a clean, healthy, equitable environment for people and wildlife .
 We promote place-keeping and prioritize community capacity and resilience.

-Why is your organization excited for WE ACT’s J40 Community Tour to come to your community?
+Why is South Bronx Unite excited for WE ACT’s Justice40rward Community Tour to come to your community?

 The Duwamish Valley neighbors are exposed to multiple environmental justice concerns and include a high percentage of susceptible or vulnerable populations.
 In addition, they have historically lacked access to, and influence on, decision-makers that shape the future of their communities as other, more affluent, communities in the region have.
 We are excited to learn more about how Justice40 can bring tangible benefits to our communities and look forward to learning how we can be more involved in environmental justice decisions that impact our livelihood.

-3 Projects we are working on with the community
+What are 3 projects you are working on with our community?

 - Superfund – We serve as the Community Advisory Group for the Lower Duwamish Waterway.
 We provide community with information about the Superfund cleanup and advocate for their interests as decisions are being made about cleanup.